WCS India Program Staff

 Dr. Varun Goswami

-Dr. Varun R. Goswami initially joined WCS India Program in 2003 as a Research Assistant.
-He currently works as Associate Director – Conservation Science.
-He obtained his Masters in Wildlife Biology and Conservation in 2006 from the multi-institutional graduate program at NCBS-TIFR, Bangalore, offered by NCBS in collaboration with WCS – India Program.
-He thereafter got his Doctorate from University of Florida in 2013 for his thesis, ‘Of Populations, Habitat and People: The Asian Elephant in a World Fast Changing’.
+Dr. Varun R. Goswami initially joined WCS India Program in 2003, and currently works as Associate Director – Conservation Science.
+He obtained his Masters in Wildlife Biology and Conservation in 2006 from the multi-institutional graduate program at NCBS-TIFR, Bangalore, offered by NCBS in collaboration with WCS India Program.
+He thereafter got his Doctorate from the University of Florida in 2013 for his thesis, ‘Of Populations, Habitat and People: The Asian Elephant in a World Fast Changing’.
 Population ecologist, Dr. Madan K. Oli, was his PhD advisor.
 Varun’s overarching goal is to work towards the conservation of wildlife and their habitats in its broadest sense.
 Towards such an end, his research interests are largely applied in nature, and aimed at building a strong scientific basis for conservation action and policy.
+He uses various population ecology and estimation methods including capture–recapture and occupancy models, as well as matrix population modelling, to provide mechanistic insights into the opportunities and challenges of conserving threatened wildlife in an anthropogenic world.

 Vinay Kumar M.C.